Blog

 Symbolic representation is traditionally defined as the representation of a principal, a nation for example, through a symbol, such as a flag, that evokes particular meanings and emotions about the nation (Pitkin 1967).

-READ ALSO: Is MSI popular in India?
+READ ALSO: Is dual degree worth it in India?

 What are symbolic examples?